-Originally developed in Baton Rouge, this rich and zesty salad has become very popular in South Louisiana restaurants.
-Along with Cajun and Creole cuisines, the influences of Italian immigrants can be seen in many restaurants in South Louisiana, where its common to see offerings from all three cuisines on the same menu.
-Although maybe not strictly Italian, a Sensation Salad easily spans the cuisines.
+Along with Cajun and Creole cuisines, the influences of Italian immigrants can be seen in many restaurants in South Louisiana, where it is common to see offerings from all three cuisines on the same menu.
+Although not strictly Italian, a Sensation Salad easily spans the cuisines.

-A Sensation Salad stands out for its simplicity.
+Sensation Salad stands out for its simplicity.
 The dressing gets its characteristics from prominent lemon and garlic flavors along with the sharp and salty contribution of Romano cheese.
-Combined with simple, light oils, these flavors make plain old iceberg or romaine lettuce stand out as truly sensational.
+Combined with simple, light oils and a splash of plain vinegar, these flavors make plain old iceberg or romaine lettuce stand out.
 If there ever is a no-angst recipe, this is it.
-Here's how you can throw this wonderful salad together to the delight of your friends and family.

 Here's What You Need